Woke: 20th century

 By the mid-20th century, woke had come to mean 'well-informed' or 'aware', especially in a political or cultural sense.
-The Oxford English Dictionary traces the earliest such usage to a 1962 New York Times Magazine article titled "If You're Woke You Dig It" by African-American novelist William Melvin Kelley, describing the appropriation of Black slang by white beatniks.
+The Oxford English Dictionary traces the earliest such usage to a 1962 New York Times Magazine article titled "If You're Woke You Dig It" by African-American novelist William Melvin Kelley, describing the appropriation of black slang by white beatniks.

 Woke had gained more political connotations by 1971 when the play Garvey Lives! by Barry Beckham included the line: "I been sleeping all my life.
 And now that Mr. Garvey done woke me up, I'm gon' stay woke.
 And I'm gon help him wake up other black folk."

-2000s and early 2010s, #Staywoke hashtag
+2008–2014: #Staywoke hashtag

-Through the 2000s and early 2010s, woke was used either as a term for literal wakefulness, or as slang for suspicions of being cheated on by a romantic partner.
+Through the late 2000s and early 2010s, woke was used either as a term for literal wakefulness, or as slang for suspicions of infidelity.
+The latter meaning was used in singer Childish Gambino's 2016 song "Redbone".

-In November 2016, the singer Childish Gambino released the song "Redbone", which used the term stay woke in reference to infidelity.

 In the 21st century's first decade, the use of woke encompassed the earlier meaning with an added sense of being "alert to social and/or racial discrimination and injustice".

 This usage was popularized by soul singer Erykah Badu's 2008 song "Master Teacher", via the song's refrain, "I stay woke".
 Merriam-Webster defines the expression stay woke in Badu's song as meaning, "self-aware, questioning the dominant paradigm and striving for something better"; and, although within the context of the song, it did not yet have a specific connection to justice issues, Merriam-Webster credits the phrase's use in the song with its later connection to these issues.